Rachel Ankeny: Research

 Ankeny is known for her work on philosophy of science in practice, an emerging field that combines empirical approaches to the study of scientific practice with philosophical analyses.
-She was co-founder of the international organization Society for Philosophy of Science in Practice in 2005, together with Mieke Boon, Marcel Boumans, Hasok Chang, and Henk de Regt.
+She was co-founder of the international organization Society for Philosophy of Science in Practice in 2005, together with Mieke Boon, Marcel Boumans, Hasok Chang, and Henk W. de Regt.
 Ankeny's work in the history and philosophy of science concerns the use of scientific models, case-based reasoning, model organisms, and the nature of scientific change.
 She led the project Organisms and Us: How living things help us to understand our world which explored the roles of non-human organisms in biological research and how researchers use organisms in 20th and early 21st-century science together with Sabina Leonelli and Michael Dietrich.
 She also is known for her co-authored work on repertoires in scientific practice with Leonelli, which provides an analytical framework for understanding how scientific communities and research groups function, focusing on the diverse conditions that enable scientific practices and knowledge production.

 Ankeny's expertise also includes philosophy of medicine, bioethics, science policy, and food and agricultural studies.
 She founded the Food Values Research Group at University of Adelaide which seeks to understand the decision-making processes behind everyday food choices and how they are shaped by social, cultural and historical influences and individual and community values.
 She leads the Australian National Health and Medical Research Council (NHMRC) Medical Research Future Fund MRFF project, Enabling Openness in Australian Stem Cell Research (EOAR) an interdisciplinary research cluster explores building trust in stem cell-based research and therapies.
 She is an associated researcher and PhD supervisor on the Australian Research Council Training Centre for Future Crops Development in the program associated with ethical, legal, and social research on opportunities for innovation in alignment with community needs.